collective/collective.exampledevtools/docs/index.rst

 about the current object, request, workflow etc. etc. It provides an interactive Python prompt, allowing you to debug thru-the-web.

-To add the debug toolbar to Plone: add the package to the instance eggs and install it thru the quick installer.
+To add the debug toolbar to Plone: add the package to the instance eggs and install it using the quick installer.

 Dummy mailhost